silvio/docker-matrix/readme.md

 [readme file]: https://github.com/matrix-org/synapse/blob/master/README.rst

-To get the things done, "generate" will create a self-signed certificate, which can be used for federation.
+To get the things done, "generate" will create a self-signed certificate, which should be replaced with a valid certificate if used in production, either by giving synapse access to the valid certificate, or by using a reverse proxy.

+It is recommended to run the container with a --user <UID>:<GID> flag, to prevent the container from running as root.
+However, the synapse process will not run as root if the user flag is not supplied.

 Example:

-    $ docker run -v /tmp/data:/data --rm -e SERVER_NAME=localhost -e REPORT_STATS=no avhost/docker-matrix:<VERSION> generate
+    $ docker run -v /tmp/data:/data --rm --user 991:991 -e SERVER_NAME=localhost -e REPORT_STATS=no avhost/docker-matrix:<VERSION> generate

 ## Start

 For starting you need the port bindings and a mapping for the `/data`-directory.

-    $ docker run -d -p 8448:8448 -p 8008:8008 -p 3478:3478 -v /tmp/data:/data avhost/docker-matrix:<VERSION> start
+    $ docker run -d --user 991:991 -p 8448:8448 -p 8008:8008 -p 3478:3478 -v /tmp/data:/data avhost/docker-matrix:<VERSION> start

 ## Port configurations